Last Updated on June 30, 2022

 Race Car Drive

-We went for ride alongs with professional drivers when we were in Vegas and it was one of the highlights of our trip.
+We went for a ride-along with professional drivers when we were in Vegas and it was one of the highlights of our trip.
 It was a truly exhilarating experience and we loved the adrenaline rush as we whipped around the track.

 If you get a Go Las Vegas All-Inclusive Pass, you could include your ride-along in a race car!